Jennifer Tham

 What is the sound of white?

 We need 9000 names for white, writes Glyn Maxwell, on the silences upon which poems are strung.
-This whiteness must be the flattest white of all time, Pantone SARS-CoV-2.
+We named the whiteness of 2020–2021 Pantone SARS-CoV-2, and used Black folders to defibrillate this flat-lining white—something to clock the deafening nothing.

 New adventures in silence.